dtcenter/MET/met/docs/Users_Guide/wavelet-stat.rst

   * - tile
     - Dimension for the number of tiles used

-Table 10.5 Variables defined in NetCDF output.
+.. _table_variables_wave_NetCDF_output:

-.. list-table:: Variables defined in NetCDF output.
+.. list-table:: Table 10.5 Variables defined in NetCDF output.
   :widths: auto
   :header-rows: 2